What Is Price-To-Rent Ratio in Real Estate Investing?

 • $250,000 home value/12.5 price-to-rent ratio = $20,000 gross annual rent

-However, national price-to-rent ratios can change as quickly and frequently as the real estate market.
-When the prices of homes increase, more people turn to renting properties rather than buying them.
+However, national price-to-rent ratios can change quickly and frequently.
+When home prices increase, more people turn to renting rather than buying.
 This increase in demand for rental property allows landlords to increase rents as leases come up for renewal.

 Price-To-Rent Ratio in Major Markets